mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 while x < 6 | while x < 6: | Python needs a colon `:` to go to the next line
 array.push(x) | array.append(x) | push is append and the lines needs to be indented x += 1 | x += 1 | same (but indented)
-end |  | only Ruby needs `end`, Python just needs to be un-indented array | array | both #=> [1,2,3,4,5]
+end |  | only Ruby needs `end`, Python just needs to be unindented array | array | both #=> [1,2,3,4,5]

 They're almost identical, but Python needs the colon `:` to say we're going to use the lines under the original one, and then those lines need to be indented.
-Once the lines un-indent Python knows that we're done working with the original line.
+Once the lines unindent Python knows that we're done working with the original line.
 However there are some tricks to doing one line solutions (helpful if combining with other complex scripts):
 ```ruby
 # Ruby
 array = []